 The classic fairy-tale character Sleeping Beauty may be fictional, but the idea of beauty sleep is not.
-According to New York City-based dermatologist Hadley King, M.D, “Getting little sleep has been shown to negatively affect the skin’s appearance.”
+According to New York City-based dermatologist Dr. Hadley King, “Getting little sleep has been shown to negatively affect the skin’s appearance.”
 She explains that this may be because of the stress hormone cortisol, which has been shown to break down collagen.
 Lack of sleep stresses the body and “the higher the stress level, the more cortisol is produced, and over time the skin’s ability to rebuild collagen and elastin will decrease,” she says.
 Beyond this, she notes that sleep is critical for the healing and repair of damaged tissues, skin and mind and body health.

 Essentially, poor sleep results in more noticeable signs of aging due to a chain of events that leads to the body’s inability to rebalance its hydration.
 Your skin becomes more susceptible to puffiness, dryness and more visible wrinkles.
-“Nighttime is when your skin repairs itself,” says New York City-based dermatologist Morgan Rabach, M.D.
+“Nighttime is when your skin repairs itself,” says New York City-based dermatologist Dr. Morgan Rabach.
 “More blood flows to your skin at night, collagen increases and DNA repair helps repair cells that were affected by stressors during that day.”

 So, as our experts describe, if you want the most of your precious beauty sleep, it’s important to reduce stress and cultivate a bedtime beauty routine that can promote the repair of damaged tissues and improve the moisture balance of the skin.
 “One way to think about it is to protect during the day (sun protection, antioxidants, moisturizer) and repair during the night (retinoids, growth factors, peptides, moisturizer),” says King.

 With all of this in mind, we’ve rounded up some skin care products that you should add to your routine to tackle your skin care concerns overnight.
 From makeup removers to overnight mask treatments, check out these dermatologist-approved picks to make the most out of your beauty rest.
-Looking for more sleep tips?
-Be sure to delve into our other sleep coverage here too.

 If you wear makeup, it’s really important to remove it properly before starting your nighttime skin care routine, according to these dermatologists.
-Just soak a cotton pad with this oil-free micellar water that’s an editor-favorite to quickly remove makeup and dirt.
+Just soak a cotton pad with this oil-free micellar water that’s an editor favorite to quickly remove makeup and dirt.
 Once your skin is dry, proceed with the rest of your routine with ease.

 This cleansing balm has quickly become one of our favorite skin care products.
 It melts your makeup right off without stripping your skin of any moisture or leaving your pores feeling clogged.
 If you’re into double cleansing, Day Dissolve makes a great first step in your routine.
 Want to buy it now?
-Use code CNNSLEEP for 15% off sitewide, excluding sale and bundle items.

 We’d pick Glossier’s Milky Jelly Cleanser again and again.
 It’s gentle and super creamy, which makes it good for most skin types and a great cleansing option no matter what the next steps in your routine are.